kokizzu/svelte-mpa/README.md

 just copy latest `build.js` to your project directory and then `npm i` or `pnpm i`

-or if you want to use Svelte-4:
+or if you want to use Svelte-4 from previously Svelte-3:

 ```
 # copy latest build.js to your project directory
 cp ../svelte-mpa/build.js .
+cp ../svelte-mpa/svelte.config.js .

 # upgrade package.json to svelte 4
 npx svelte-migrate svelte-4 .

 # update all dependencies
 ./update_deps.sh # or npm i # or pnpm i
 ```

 ## Dev Dependencies